Navigating three child-related financial issues post-divorce

 As your children age, they’re going to need a lot of financial support.
 Here are three of the most common matters that often lead to disputes among co-parents:

-• Your child’s medical needs: Medical expenses can quickly accumulate.
-Some of these expenses are expected, such as after your child’s diagnosis of a disease, but in other instances, the medical expenses are sudden and unexpected, such as when you child breaks a bone.
+- Your child’s medical needs: Medical expenses can quickly accumulate.
+Some of these expenses are expected, such as after your child’s diagnosis of a disease, but in other instances, the medical expenses are sudden and unexpected, such as when your child breaks a bone.
 Even if you and your child’s other parent have strong insurance coverage, the medical expenses associated with treating these conditions can devastate your savings, which is where the conflict over who should pay comes in.

-• Your child’s educational expenses: Your child’s educational and social development is furthered to a great extent at school and through school-related activities.
+- Your child’s educational expenses: Your child’s educational and social development is furthered to a great extent at school and through school-related activities.
 But school supplies and fees tied to extracurricular activities can be pricey.
 You might expect your child’s other parent to pitch in to pay their fair share, but they might be resistant to do so, which can put you in a financial bind.

-• Your child’s expectations for spending money: If you share custody with your child’s other parent, you might find yourself in an argument with your child or the other parent about how much money your child gets for an allowance.
+- Your child’s expectations for spending money: If you share custody with your child’s other parent, you might find yourself in an argument with your child or the other parent about how much money your child gets for an allowance.
 While this might cause a financial strain, it’s more likely to set you on course for an argument over the principle of the matter.
 It may seem minor, but you don’t want your child to resent you because you’re the stricter parent.

 How can you navigate these financial challenges?